 The New York Times quoted Josh Gerben regarding the trademark aspect of the dispute:

-It’s possible that Rugby has a case, said Josh Gerben, a trademark lawyer and founder of Gerben Law Firm, based in Washington.
+It’s possible that Rugby has a case, said Josh Gerben, a trademark lawyer and founder of Gerben IP, based in Washington.
 “If you use a trademark for long enough that people get to know you as the place where the trademark originates from, you have what’s called common law rights,” said Mr. Gerben, who has no stake in the conflict.

 Theoretically, science could be used in court to challenge Rugby’s and Robinson’s claims.
 Expert testimony from Dr. Rogerson and other scientists could be used to challenge a trademark claims on the grounds that it is deceptive, Mr. Gerben said.